How to build a business case for accessibility

 For instance, a lot of people said they felt intimidated by civic buildings because they didn’t know if their needs would be met when they turned up.
 The people we spoke to told us that a lack of clear communication around available accessibility supports, and poor signage inside facilities, made them feel less confident about visiting.

-Based on these real stories we were able to put together a business plan that prioritised initiatives like Sociability - which we felt would increase visitor numbers and satisfaction long-term, by ensuring visitors knew what to expect before they showed up.
+Based on the feedback from disabled residents and staff we were able to put together a business plan that prioritised initiatives like Sociability - which we felt would increase visitor numbers and satisfaction long-term, by ensuring visitors knew what to expect before they showed up.

 The emphasis you put on speaking to people directly is really important.
 I think there’s a misconception that business cases need to be all about numbers and statistics.
 In your experience how does spotlighting real people’s stories help build a compelling narrative for improving accessibility?